 Talks and Workshops Available for Your Organization

-Talks emphasizing the Comprehensive Assessment and Treatment Process we have evolved at the Center for Collaborative Psychiatry, Medicine and Psychology.
+Talks emphasizing the Comprehensive Assessment and Treatment Process we have evolved at the Center for Collaborative Medicine, Psychiatry and Psychology.
 The following topics are covered in these talks:

-- The assessment and treatment process conducted according to the principles elaborated in Steve Frankel’s five books and published articles including his most recent book, Comprehensive Care for Complex Patients: The Medical-Psychiatric Coordinating Physician Model
+- The assessment and treatment process conducted according to the principles elaborated in Steve Frankel’s books and published articles.

-- The requirement that patient and therapist engage in a dedicated collaborative effort as they find their way
+- The requirement that patient and psychiatrist engage in a dedicated collaborative effort as they find their way.

 The Management of Complex Treatments, with Emphasis on the Creation and Coordination of a Multi-Disciplinary Treatment Team

-- The role of the treatment coordinator, the Medical Psychiatric Coordinating Physician (MPCP), who must integrate all the information required to understand a multifaceted case; be able to speak knowledgeably with the other involved professionals; understand the complex interpersonal dynamics that are inevitable when patient, multiple providers, and family members are involved; prioritize the clinical issues; monitor the ongoing clinical process; and synthesize all these components to insure the most powerful outcome
+- The role of the Medical Psychiatric Coordinating Physician (MPCP), who must retain and integrate all the information required to understand a complex case; be able to speak knowledgeably with other involved professionals; understand the complex interpersonal dynamics that are inevitable when patient, providers, and family members are involved; prioritize the clinical issues; monitor the ongoing clinical process; and synthesize all these components to insure the most powerful outcome.

 - As the strategist-coordinator for the treatment team, the MPCP also develops outcome measures for monitoring the work.